Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Each year, there’s an open enrollment period (annual election period) for Medicare Advantage and Medicare Part D, which runs from October 15 to December 7, with coverage changes effective January 1.

-There’s also a separate open enrollment window for Medicare Part B (and Medicare Part A, for those who have to pay premiums for it), for people who didn’t sign up for when they were first eligible.
+There’s also a separate open enrollment window for Medicare Part B (and Medicare Part A, for those who have to pay premiums for it), for people who didn’t sign up when they were first eligible.
 This General Enrollment Period (GEP) runs from January 1 to March 31.
-In the past, the effective date was delayed until July 1, but that’s no longer the case as of 2023.
+In the past, the effective date was delayed until July 1, but that’s no longer the case.
 Instead, when a person enrolls in Part B (and/or Part A) during the GEP, coverage will simply take effect the month after the enrollment is completed.

-The Medicare Advantage Open Enrollment Period, from January 1 to March 31, is another opportunity to make a plan change (this became available as of 2019, and is a reinstatement of a similar enrollment period that applied before 2011).
+The Medicare Advantage Open Enrollment Period, from January 1 to March 31, is another opportunity to make a plan change.
 During this window, Medicare Advantage enrollees can switch to Original Medicare — plus a Part D prescription drug plan (PDP) if they want one — but they also have the option to switch to a different Medicare Advantage plan.
 Only one plan change can be made during this annual window, in contrast to the fall open enrollment period when enrollees can change their minds multiple times.

 Changes during annual open enrollment